ChorusOne/opus-pool-sdk/book/guide/2-vault-details.md

 };
 ```

 Once rendered, the vault details will be displayed in an informative table on the screen, showcasing key information such as vault name, APY, and balances in a user-friendly format:

 ![Vault details](../media/vaultDetails.png)

 ## Next Steps

-In this chapter, we learned how to fetch and display details of a vault using the Opus SDK.
-To continue exploring the functionality of the Opus SDK, you can proceed to the next section: [Staking Functionality][stake].
+In this section, we learned how to fetch and display details of a vault using the OPUS Pool SDK.
+To continue exploring the functionality of the SDK, you can proceed to the next section: [Staking Functionality][stake].

-In the next section, we will learn how to stake assets to the vault.

 [get-vault-details-usage]: https://github.com/ChorusOne/opus-pool-demo/blob/main/src/hooks/useVaultDetails.ts#L43
 [get-vault-details-ui]: https://github.com/ChorusOne/opus-pool-demo/blob/main/src/components/Vault.tsx#L31